dwelch91/pytimecode/README.md

 # pytimecode
-Module for manipulating SMPTE timecodes.

-Python module for manipulating SMPTE timecode.
+## Python module for manipulating SMPTE timecode.

 Supports 60, 59.94, 50, 30, 29.97, 25, 24, 23.98 frame rates in drop and non-drop where applicable, and milliseconds.